AmirHKiani98/FABM-DataHandler-R/README.md

 # FABM-DataHandler-R
-This package made for adding and removing data (and also with graphically interfaces) which is used for [this package which visualizes Freight Agent-Based models](https://github.com/AmirHKiani98/ABMFreight-Visualizer).
+This package made to add and remove data (and also with graphically interfaces) which is used for [this package that visualizes freight agent-based models](https://github.com/AmirHKiani98/ABMFreight-Visualizer).

-You are able to handle the data either directly in comman-line(scripts) or in [Map](#handle-data-in-map) which we provided for this purpose.
+You can handle the data either directly in command-line(scripts) or in [Map](#handle-data-in-map) which we provided for this purpose.

 ## Functions
 ### Add agent in command-line
-with `addAgent()` function you are able to add new agent to the map.
+`addAgent()` function make you able to add new agent to the map.

 The parameters required for this function are: